supernova4420/Git-Course-Review/review.md

 First impressions:

 - This dude is low-key funny as hell (SZ, 2024)
+- He has a biker gear; I hope he doest ride a ped - bikes are cooler

 # What I liked

+- Turns out Gerard rides a Honda Hornet 600 - Top G

 # What I disliked